UW-GDA/uruguay_droughts/README.md

 * Clip Uruguay geometry to the dataset.
 * Aggregate daily data into monthly data using:
   * Precipitation: sum.
-  * Wind speed and temperature: mean)
+  * Wind speed and temperature: mean.
-* Divide data into three periods: historical, Future 1, and Future 2
+* Divide data into three periods: historical, Future 1, and Future 2.

 ### 2 - Categorization analysis